R&D - Global Development Graduate Programme

 Two of the programme rotations will take place in our corporate headquarters in Copenhagen, Denmark, while one rotation often takes place in one of our global affiliates.
 The programme will give you a solid understanding of our core business with an international perspective.

-After successfully completing the programme, you will embark on your career at Novo Nordisk with a permanent position - perhaps as statistician, medical writer, epidemiologist, health economist or trial manager.
-While you could be based in Denmark, your broad network and international experience from the programme will enable global career opportunities.
+After successfully completing the programme, you will embark on your career at Novo Nordisk as a statistician, health economist or trial manager.
+While you could be based in Denmark, your broad network and international experience from the programme will enable global career opportunities in the future.

 Novo Nordisk is the world leader in diabetes care.
-We believe the best way to achieve our goal is to invest in our employees and provide them with the best possible opportunities for personal and professional development.
+We believe the best way to achieve our goals is to invest in our employees and provide them with the best possible opportunities for personal and professional development.
+The aim of the Graduate Programmes is to develop people through extensive exposure to varied tasks within their specific skill area along with a strong focus on communication, collaboration and analytical skills.

 We are keen to contribute to Novo Nordisk's triple-bottom line philosophy by making a significant difference to patients and society through our passion and innovative products, while also delivering exciting results from a business perspective.

-To join the Global Development graduate programme you must hold a master's degree in a relevant subject within natural science, such as pharmacy, veterinary, biology, biotechnology, statistics, health economy, public health or similar.
+To join the Global Development Graduate Programme you must hold a master's degree in a relevant subject within natural science, such as pharmacy, biology, biotechnology, statistics, health economy, public health or similar.

 You have an outstanding academic record and came top of your class.
 Only recently graduated, you have no more than 1 year of work experience and you have an excellent command of both spoken and written English.